Skip to main content

 Day 18-22: KALASH UCHAL FESTIVAL EXTENSION

-Day 18: Travel towards the Chitral Valley through the Upper Dir district and the Lowari Tunnel to Ayun.
-Arrival and transfer to the hotel with a view of Tirich Mir, the highest mountain in the Hindu Kush range.
+Day 18: Journey towards the Chitral Valley through the Upper Dir district and the Lowari Tunnel, arriving in Ayun.
+Upon arrival, transfer to the hotel overlooking Tirich Mir, the highest peak of the Hindu Kush range.
 Dinner and overnight stay at the hotel.

 (Distance: 400 km – 8/9 hours)